 Adding AI to design thinking brings powerful advantages across the entire process.
 Here’s how it helps:

 AI can quickly process huge amounts of data, like surveys, reviews, or social media, to uncover trends, behaviors, and pain points.
-AI tools that use natural language processing (NLP) can read and understand text data like reviews or survey answers.
+AI tools for UX Research that use natural language processing (NLP) can read and understand text data like reviews or survey answers.
 They help find important patterns or problems that human researchers might overlook.

 AI can automate routine design tasks such as sorting research data, summarizing user responses, or producing initial wireframe drafts.
 This not only accelerates workflows but also frees up teams to spend more time on ideation and problem-solving.